-For unit classes "A (EUR)", "P (EUR)" and "R (EUR)" the Company shall regularly distribute the income from interest payments and fund units that has accrued to the Feeder Fund during the financial year and has not been used to cover expenses, annually within three months after the end of the financial year.
+For the unit classes A (EUR) and R (EUR), the Company shall regularly distribute the income from interest and dividend payments, from fund units and from loans and repurchase transactions, which has accrued to these unit classes during the financial year and has not been used to cover expenses, annually within three months after the end of the financial year.
 Capital gains and other income may be eligible for distribution as well.
 The amount and the date of the distribution shall be determined by the Company at its own discretion within the framework outlined above.